 I was chatting with someone the other day who also left her job to work from home.
 We agreed that it is difficult to transition from having your day planned by your job, to trying to plan out the day on your own.

 There are some givens: meals, chores, getting dressed, but frankly I’m not doing so hot with those things either.
 I’ve tried making myself a daily schedule, and I never follow it.

 The only “schedule” that’s working for me right now is the daily household maintenance schedule that I shared with you a few weeks ago.
 All other cleaning is continually put off ’til “tomorrow.”

 I think I’ll be more consistent with cooking now that I’m using the Food on the Table app I shared with you last week.
 I had already done my grocery shopping for the week when I discovered it, so this week will be the test.

-And what about seeing friends, exercising, running errands, pursuing hobbies, completing projects, blogging and running my new Stella and Dot business?
+And what about seeing friends, exercising, running errands, pursuing hobbies, completing projects, and blogging?
 I’ve got to figure out how to better manage my time, but a typical schedule just doesn’t work for this free-spirited gal.

 Click here to read the solution to the problem.

 See you in class,